 August term scholars will work closely with a faculty member in teaching the First Engagements seminar.
 The scholar will help lead discussion, discuss teaching strategies with the faculty member, and facilitate student learning in and outside the classroom.
 The August term scholar will assist the academic advisor(s) throughout the fall term as a peer mentor for the first-year students.
+There is no overload fee for enrollment in this course.
 (1⁄2 course unit.)
-Cannot be repeated for credit.
+Can be repeated once for credit.
 CR/NC grading.